jeremyckahn/octopress/source/_posts/2012-08-18-keeping-it-sane-backbone-views-and-require-dot-js.markdown

 That being said, knowing how to use Backbone and Require.js is a discipline.
 Without a consistent pattern to follow, even a small Backbone app can grow unmanageable and hard to build upon.
 The patterns I'll discuss here are designed to grow with your app and make your life easier.

+I have built a sample project that puts the patterns I'll discuss into use.
+You can find the code [here](https://github.com/jeremyckahn/require-and-backbone-views).

 ## Keeping it real small